alexander-danilenko/ubuntu-offline-drivers-install/README.md

 ![Logo](./logo.png)

-This repository is designed to make it easy to install WiFi drivers on computers with WiFi chips not supported by the Linux kernel out of the box.
+This project aims to simplify WiFi drivers installation on computers with WiFi chips not supported by the Linux kernel out of the box.

 ## Usage